 Password = Your Gmail password

-As for flood control, I’d advice you to activate it or else it will send out really a lot of email alerts in one shot.
+As for flood control, I’d advise you to activate it or else it will send out really a lot of email alerts in one shot.
 I personally set it to send 1 email in every 60 seconds to prevent too many SMS.
 An example of

 10. Click OK when you’re done and click the “enable” button at Motion Detection window.
 Try to create some motion in-front of your webcam and check the Motion Events tab.
 There should be information about motion events detected by Yawcam and what actions that were taken.
 If you got the settings right, you should instantly receive a SMS text message on your mobile with the message you set in the email settings window.